hereon-GEMS/pydidas/docs/source/manuals/cmd_global.rst

 	For the full documentation of all available methods, please refer to the class
 	documentation:
 	:py:class:`PluginCollection <pydidas.plugins.plugin_collection._PluginCollection>`
-	This section handles the most common use cases.
+	This section handles only the most common use cases.

 Management of stores paths
 """"""""""""""""""""""""""